MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem.md

 :::image type="content" source="media/service-gateway-getting-started/on-premises-data-gateway.png" alt-text="Gateway overview.":::

 The on-premises data gateway initiates outbound connections to the cloud, but requires no inbound connections.
-All communication from the cloud is recieved in responses to polling over the outbound connections.
+All communication from the cloud is received in responses to polling over the outbound connections.
 For detailed information on how the gateway works, see [On-premises data gateway architecture](service-gateway-onprem-indepth.md) and [Adjust communication settings for the on-premises data gateway](service-gateway-communication.md).

 ## Types of gateways